winngwephyo9/TestingNote/README.md

 /**
  * @function deIsolateAllObjects
- * @description Restores all objects to their original materials and visibility,
+ * @description Restores all objects to their original materials and visibility.
- * effectively ending the "isolate" mode.
  */
 function deIsolateAllObjects() {
     if (!isIsolateModeActive) return;